mithunkhatri/white-bank/README.md

 - Debit request exceeding the credit line are marked as PENDING, reprocessing of the PENDING transaction is not required
 - If the credit line exceeds on a debit transaction, transaction is still accepted and kept in pending state.
 - Account owner details management is not required
+- Once account is created its always active.
+Handling inactive or closing of account is not required.

 # High Level Diagram
 ![High Level Diagram](/assets/images/HighLevel.png "High Level Diagram")